usotnyk/ra-project01/README.md

   -moved CSS reset to styles.css and js to main HTML to optimize performance.
   -compressed images to minimize page size and loading time;

-  N.B. built in email verification (input field) does not work in Safari.
+Bugs: built in email verification (input field) does not work in Safari.